 - they might not want to spend as much time with either parent, which can upset contact arrangements.

 Ask your child for suggestions about how contact might work better.

-For example, if they usually spend the evening with you but they want to go to a regular activity like an exercise class, could you collect them afterwards, and then eat together?
+For example if your children usually spend the evening with their other parent but they want to go to a regular activity like an exercise class, could their other parent collect them afterwards so they could all eat together?

 It could be something that seems insignificant to you, but which is very important to them.

 - they miss their favourite toy

 - they are worried about forgetting a book for school when their contact days change

 - they are worried that their other parent will be lonely or that their pet won’t be fed